Pyongsong

 Pyongsong (평성, [pʰjʌŋ.sʌŋ], officially Phyongsong) is a city in North Korea, the capital city of South Pyongan province in western North Korea.
-The city is located about 32 kilometres northeast of Pyongyang, and was formally established in December 1969.
+The city is located about 32 kilometres (19.88 miles) northeast of Pyongyang, and was formally established in December 1969.
 It has a population of 284,386.

 History

 The area that is now Pyongsong was formerly Pyongyang and South Pyongan Province.
 This was first formed in 1965 from various parts of the two regions, and was designated a gu (district).
 Various other parts were merged into the district, and it was promoted to si (city) in 1969, also becoming the capital of South Pyongan Province.
 South Korean sources claim that Kim Il-sung named the city.
 The name comes from combining Pyongyang and the word for fortress in Korean.

 In 1995, Toksong-dong, Paesan-dong, Songnyong-dong and a part of Jikyong-dong were split from the city and placed under the jurisdiction of Pyongyang through Unjong-guyok.
 The rest of Jikyong-dong was absorbed by Hacha-dong and it was abolished.

 On 27 November 2017, a Hwasong-15 was fired from the city.